The Man Who Invented Country & Western Music | Sharon Henry

 “He replied, well we were all raised in the country, call it country music.
 What about those cowboys in Hollywood making music, came the response.
 They’re making westerns, call that western music, suggested Ernest.
 So it’s called Country & Western today because of Ernest Tubb,” said Victor.

 Ernest Tubb died 6 September, 1984 aged 70, but his legacy lives on inside this record store.
 Country CDs of all genres stand alphabetically on racks.
 The walls are covered with photographs, some yellow with age, in honour of artists who played the Midnite Jamborees.
-Hank Williams, Patsy Cline, even Elvis Presley all performed to packed audiences from the small stage rigged at the back of the shop.
+Hank Williams, Hank Snow, Patsy Cline, Skeeter Davies, even Elvis Presley all performed to packed audiences from the small stage rigged at the back of the shop.

 Walking The Floor Over You